 Each year, the Muscogee County Sheriff's Office participates in the Annual CWA/Georgia Sheriff's Golf Tournament.
 All proceeds go to the Georgia Sheriff's Youth Homes, Inc.

 The Georgia Sheriff's Youth Homes is a childcare agency sponsored by the Georgia Sheriff's Association.
 The Youth Homes provide full-time residential care for up to 130 of Georgia's dependent, abused, abandoned, and neglected children.
 Founded in 1959, it now serves hundreds of children across six campuses, located in Columbus, Hahira, Dalton, LaGrange, Nunez, and Austell, Georgia.

 The Muscogee County Sheriff's Office Operations Bureau, under the direction of the Sheriff and Chief Deputy, is resourced with a state of the art Mobile Command Unit and Mobile personnel Unit.
 The Mobile Command Unit is equipped with the latest satellite communications capability to include inter-operating most any type communication used by various public safety agencies nationally.
 The Mobile Command Unit is staffed by a highly trained strike team of ten personnel who are ready for deployment at a moments notice.
 The Mobile Command Unit's call sign is the “Guardian” and has been planned and designed to sustain business continuity in the event our infrastructure is ever compromised especially regarding the operations of the Muscogee County Jail that houses over an average of 1,000 inmates on a daily basis.
-For more information about Mobile Command, contact Lt.
-Jesse at ext.
-3339 or Corp.
-Williams at ext.
-3316.
+For more information about Mobile Command, contact the Muscogee County Sheriff's Office at 706-225-4225.